-As industrial wireless solutions began to emerge, Liberty considered their distinct advantages as backup communications to the fiber lines.
+As industrial wireless solutions began to emerge, the Canadian system integrator considered their distinct advantages as backup communications to the fiber lines.
 Cost reduction associated with installation, maintenance, and replacement of fiber was a major driver, but even more valuable was the assurance of increasing uptime by implementing an independent backup communication system.

 “Uptime and maintenance aspects are a huge consideration.
 If the system goes down, a maintenance team must be brought in.
 The costs of this can be significant, particularly if the occurrence is at night or on a weekend.
-But, if the system is able to automatically switch over to the wireless backup, this cost is avoided,” says Tom Wodzinski, Liberty’s Control Systems Product Manager.
+But, if the system is able to automatically switch over to the wireless backup, this cost is avoided,” said the company’s Control Systems Product Manager.

-Liberty had been using Wireless Ethernet products successfully since the late 1990s, but began to experience problems as the amount of multicast I/O traffic on their network increased.
-After some research and consultation with the automation group at Gerrie Electric Distribution, Liberty discovered that ProSoft Technology’s Industrial Hotspots were better able support their application needs.
+The company had been using Wireless Ethernet products successfully since the late 1990s, but began to experience problems as the amount of multicast I/O traffic on their network increased.
+After some research and consultation with the automation group at Gerrie Electric Distribution, the company discovered that ProSoft Technology’s Industrial Hotspots were better able support their application needs.

-“Liberty is an exciting company to work with because they are highly innovative, always seeking new and better technology,” comments Rob Porter, Automation Product Manager for Gerrie.
-“When ProSoft Technology released these radios, which were specifically designed and optimized for EtherNet/IP, it made for the right solution and Liberty was quick to take advantage of it.”
+“This is an exciting company to work with because they are highly innovative, always seeking new and better technology,” said the Automation Product Manager for Gerrie.
+“When ProSoft Technology released these radios, which were specifically designed and optimized for EtherNet/IP, it made for the right solution and the customer was quick to take advantage of it.”

-“We went with ProSoft because they are able to handle high multicast traffic, and upon using the radios we also found the configuration tools were much more simplified,” Wodzinski said.
+“We went with ProSoft because they are able to handle high multicast traffic, and upon using the radios we also found the configuration tools were much more simplified,” said a representative for the customer.
 “From our standpoint as a system integrator, we were able to reduce development and installation costs because we could employ the same local electrical contractors that perform the installation of our electrical equipment to mount the data radios.”

 Seamless Transition to Backup Communication

-In one installation, Liberty supplied the airfield lighting control system to the Canadian Forces Base in Trenton, Ontario.
-CFB Trenton is a military airfield providing deployment support for military and humanitarian efforts around the world.
+In one installation, the system integrator supplied the airfield lighting control system for an airfield providing deployment support for military and humanitarian efforts around the world.
 The basic system relies on wireless backup for the ALCMS functions.
 In a later system expansion, eight new Rockwell Automation POINT I/O™ drops were added to the wireless network, providing real-time control and monitoring of high mast apron lighting around the airfield.
 The cost to install seven wireless nodes to the network came in at less than half of the cost of a conventional hardwired configuration.

 Reaching Remote Sites